worldbank/GEEST/README.md

 1. Navigate to and select polygon hazard shapefile.

+   **Input File:** *Environment/Flood_risk.shp*

-2. Click the "Set" button to extract all the fields from the polyline input layer.
+3. Click the "Set" button to extract all the fields from the polyline input layer.

-3. Select the field containing the descriptive risk level values.
+4. Select the field containing the descriptive risk level values.

-4. Click the "Unique Values" button to extract all the unique risk level values.
+5. Click the "Unique Values" button to extract all the unique risk level values.

-5. Score each of the extracted risk levels from 1 to 5, where 5 is a lowest risk and 1 is highest risk.
+6. Score each of the extracted risk levels from 1 to 5, where 5 is a lowest risk and 1 is highest risk.

-6. Enter hazard type raster output file name.
+7. Enter hazard type raster output file name.

-7. Click "Execute" button to run the algorithm.
+8. Click "Execute" button to run the algorithm.

-8. Status text next to the "Execute" button will appear and let you know once processing is complete.
+9. Status text next to the "Execute" button will appear and let you know once processing is complete.

-9. The output raster file will be stored in the project folder specified in the "Setup" tab, under the "Place Characterization" folder. (_Project\_ Folder/Place Characterization/ENV/Raster\_output.tif_)
+10. The output raster file will be stored in the project folder specified in the "Setup" tab, under the "Place Characterization" folder. (*Project_Folder/Place Characterization/ENV/Hazard_Raster_output.tif*)

 **Steps 1 – 9 will have to be repeated for all hazard types**.